csteach422/csteach422.github.io/bibliography.md

 tags: bibliography
 published: true
-summary: course bibliography and references for COMP 422
+summary: course bibliography and references for COMP 322/422
 ---

-The course bibliography will be updated on a weekly basis with suggested reading, which will reflect each week's course notes and lecture.
+The course *bibliography & references* will be updated on a weekly basis with suggested reading, which will reflect each week's course notes and lecture.

 References will be cited at the end of each week's notes.